ps3120/BD-JB-1250/README.md

 ### 3. PS4 Settings

 * **Enable HDCP** in Settings (required for Blu-ray playback).
-* If Blu-ray playback is **not yet activated** which can happen if you are using blue-ray disc for the first time:
+* If Blu-ray playback is **not yet activated** which can happen if you are using blu-ray disc for the first time:

   * **Disable Automatic Updates** first to avoid firmware upgrades.
   * Connect to the internet once to activate it.